Macx Davies

 Macx Davies (born December 24, 1992) is a Canadian biathlete.
 He was born in Calgary, Alberta.
 He has competed in the Biathlon World Cup, and represented Canada at the Biathlon World Championships 2016.

 Career

 2018 Winter Olympics

 In January 2018, Davies was named to Canada's 2018 Olympic team.

+Biathlon results

+All results are sourced from the International Biathlon Union.